timcassell/ProtoPromise/README.md

 There are some pitfalls to using the async and await features.

 If you've used Tasks, you are probably used to them throwing the exception that actually occurred instead of an exception wrapper.
 Promises throw a wrapper exception because the promise can be rejected with _any_ value, not just an exception.

-At least you can still catch `OperationCanceledException` to catch cancelations like you could with Tasks (and, unlike with the normal Promise API where catching cancelations is optional, you probably _should_ catch cancelation exceptions in an async function).
+It also contains the full causality trace.

 The other thing, and this is more of an issue than exceptions, is that you can't report progress to the promise returned from the async function.
-This is probably why the designers of Tasks chose to use `Progress<T>` passed into the function instead of implementing it directly into Tasks.
+This is probably why the designers of Tasks chose to use `Progress<T>` passed into functions instead of implementing it directly into Tasks.
+Therefore, if you use async Promise functions, I recommend you disable promise progress (See [Compiler Options](#compiler-options)).

-Another issue is that, while promises don't need to create extra allocations every time if object pooling is enabled, `async Promise` functions are unable to use the same pooling trick.
+Another issue is that, while promises don't need to create extra allocations every time if object pooling is enabled, `async Promise` functions do not use the same pooling trick.
 Because of that, `async Promise` functions will almost always allocate when they are called (the exception to this is when they complete synchronously).

-Because of these issues, you must put `using Proto.Promises.Await` at the top of your file to `await` a promise.
-This is done as an extra step to prove that you know what you're doing.
+At least you can still catch `OperationCanceledException` to catch cancelations the same way as Tasks (and, unlike with the normal `Promise.Then` API where catching cancelations is optional, you probably _should_ catch cancelation exceptions in an async function).

 ## Additional Information

-All promise methods are asynchronous.
+Almost all promise methods are asynchronous.
 This means that calling `promise.Then` will never invoke the delegate before the method returns, even if the promise is already settled.
 The same goes for `deferred.Resolve/Reject/Cancel/ReportProgress`.
 Invoking those methods will not call attached progress or resolve/reject/cancel listeners before the method returns.
 Callbacks will be invoked later, the next time `Promise.Manager.HandleCompletes(AndProgress)` is called, which happens automatically every frame if you're in Unity.

+The only exception to this is `Promise.New`, which invokes the delegate synchronously.

 ### Understanding Then